rubenerd/rubenerd.com/content/post/2016/extracting-more-money-from-renters.markdown

 ---
-draft: true
 title: "Extracting more money from renters"
 date: "2016-08-16T11:52:00+10:00"
 year: "2016"
-location: Sydney
 category: Thoughts
 tag:
 - australia
 - housing
 - politics
 - rent
+- written-in-sydney
 ---
 I’ve had Creative Commons licenced material on Flickr for years, so my photos pop up all over the place.
 Nobody respects the share-alike provision though, either because they don't understand that their article would also need to be licenced under the same terms, or they don't care.

-So I noticed <a href="http://ourmortgageoptions.com.au/how-to-increase-the-rent-of-your-investment-property/" rel="nofollow">Our Mortgage Options</a> had used a tenacy agreement photo of mine for their article "How to Increase the Rent of your Investment Property".
+So I noticed <a href="http://ourmortgageoptions.com.au/how-to-increase-the-rent-of-your-investment-property/" rel="nofollow">Our Mortgage Options</a> had used a tenancy agreement photo of mine for their article "How to Increase the Rent of your Investment Property".

 > At a macro level, general economic variables and currency fluctuations can also cause rental prices to increase or decrease.